-- Submitted early (prior to 4:00 pm on the day before the due date) as marked plus half a grade point (eg. B to B+) - Submitted on time (prior to 6:00 pm on the due date) as marked - Contact the instructor in advance of the deadline if there is a need for an extension, which will be granted for compellingly valid reasons (health, etc).
+- Submitted early (prior to 4:00 pm on the day before the due date) as marked plus half a grade point (eg. B to B+) - Submitted on time (prior to 6:00 pm on the due date) as marked - Submitted late by one week or less as marked minus a grade point (eg. B+ to C+) - Contact the instructor in advance of the deadline if there is a need for an extension, which will be granted for compellingly valid reasons (health, etc).
 Otherwise, the instructor will not grade a late assignment or project.